 Oliver plays Joey, with Hanrahan-Ball as Vera, Cohen as Ted, Umoh as Linda and Rhodes as Gladys.
 The cast also features Elise Kinnon, Jordy Lievers, Matthew K. Tatus, Ian Jordan Subsara, Joel Pellini, Jeffrey Johnson II and Michael Reno.

+Following a concert reading at Pasadena's Boston Court Theatre in 2012, director Peter Schneider was encouraged by the Rodgers & Hammerstein Organization to move forward with a fully realized production.
 Here's how it's billed: "It's 1948, and post-war America is booming.
 President Harry Truman has integrated the armed forces.
 Jackie Robinson has smashed pro baseball's color barrier.
 And Joe Louis is the World Heavyweight Champ.
 Joey, an ambitious young African-American entertainer, enters Mike's looking for a job.
 And Ted, the jazz-loving pianist in the Chicago nightclub, has a feeling he's going to shake things up.
 And shake them up he does.
 Joey's heart belongs to nobody.
 But more than a few try to corral his affections, including Vera, a rich white socialite, and Linda, an African-American working girl.
 And when Joey finally realizes his dream, he begins to realize just how steep is the cost."

 Performances continue through Sept.
 29.